brendan-ch/personal-website/content/work/coffeetype.md

 ## Logo Design

-I created a moodboard for the logo, using different images of coffee and different logos.

 ![Moodboard and color palette.](/static/work/coffeetype/moodboard-and-colors.png)

-Based on the color palette, I knew I wanted a dark color palette for the app's background.
+Based on the moodboard and color palette, I knew I wanted a dark color palette for the app's background.
+I also tweaked the orange color to better fit the overall aesthetic of the design.

 ![Different logo variants with different background colors.](/static/work/coffeetype/logos.png)

 ![Banner showcasing the logo.](/static/work/coffeetype/coffeetype-banner.png)

 *The font used in the logo is Lexend Deca.*

+I also designed my own set of icons for the user interface.

 ## UI Design